Itiviti/performance-trends/README.md

 # Where to look for the log files?

- Logs are generated in the java temp dir's `durations/` subdirectory (we will have to make it configurable)
+ Logs are generated in the java temp dir's `durations/` subdirectory (we will make it configurable)

 # How can I merge the multiple log files in a single one?